• Skip to primary navigation

 Alerts & Notices

-• Board of Directors Meeting September 20 at 10:00, hybrid via Zoom and in person in TA‑1.
-All members welcome.
+• Board of Directors meets Friday, November 15, at 10:00 via Zoom and in person at Tallwood, TA-1.
+All members are welcome.

-• The next issue of OLLI E-News will be published Friday, September 27; the regular deadline for submission of items is Tuesday, September 24, at 6:00.
+• The next issue of OLLI E-News will be published Friday, November 15; the deadline for submission of items is Tuesday, November 12, at 6:00.

 Back to Top of Page